 Monthly contributions by each employer are transmitted to the Custodian Bank for the Trust Fund.
 A portion of the total contributions is held in a checking account out of which premium payments are made to insurance carriers that provide benefits under the terms of the Plan, and benefits are paid to or on behalf of participants.
 Self-funded medical and vision care benefits are paid by the Trust Fund through the Claims Administrator, Pacific Southwest Administrators (PSWA), which handles the claims administration services for these programs.
-Self-funded Indemnity Prescription Drug benefits are paid by the Trust Fund through the Pharmacy Benefits Manager, OptumRx.
+Self-funded Indemnity Prescription Drug benefits are paid by the Trust Fund through the Pharmacy Benefits Manager.
+OptumRx.
+Selffunded dental benefits are paid by the Trust Fund through Hawaii Dental Service which handles the claims administration services for this program.
 Death benefits are paid directly by the Trust Fund.
 Funds in excess of those needed for immediate requirements, including benefit payments, insurance premiums and administrative expenses of the Trust Fund, are held in accounts and investments in accordance with investment guidelines determined by the Trustees.